Kia Sorento Review 2023 | Top Gear

 What is it?

 This is the fourth generation of the venerable Kia Sorento, though to spoil the ending somewhat, by far the best.
-The basics are that it’s a seven-seat, all-wheel drive SUV that comes with a choice of powertrains; so you can have a basic diesel, a hybrid or plug-in hybrid (both petrols), walking up the expense as you go.
+The basics are that it’s a seven-seat, all-wheel drive SUV that's been recently facelifted and comes with a choice of powertrains.
+You can have a basic diesel, a hybrid or plug-in hybrid (both petrols), walking up the expense as you go.

 Advertisement - Page continues below

-Nope.
-This is a properly spacious SUV that can actually fit real people.
-The boot is huge and a useful shape in five-person mode - the rear two seats fold neatly into the floor, and pop up with a couple of pulls and pushes - and the middle seats slide about when you need to give second-row passengers some knee room.
+Yes, a seven-seater that seven reasonably sized people can fit into.
+This is a properly spacious SUV: the boot is huge and a useful shape in five-person mode, the rear two seats fold neatly into the floor and pop up with a couple of pulls and pushes, while the middle bench slides about when you need to prioritise knee room.

-There are cupholders, air-con and USBs for the third row as well, which means if you’ve got a dog in the back on a hot day, you can keep them comfortable as well.
-With the air-con, dogs don’t use USBs.
+There are cupholders, aircon and USBs for the third row as well, which means if you’ve got a dog in the back on a hot day, you can keep them comfortable as well.
+With the aircon, that is, dogs don’t tend to have much use for the USBs.

 It actually looks pretty good.
 Confusion.

 Yep.
 Long gone are the days when Kias looked like they were styled with modelling clay and a too-close heatlamp.
-The Sorento might have an old and slightly fusty name, but it looks keen, with properly linear design and some nice details.
-The ‘Edition’ versions get some lovely dark exterior detailing, and the only thing that you could really point out is that the hybrid and PHEV versions get slightly small 19-inch wheels to aid efficiency.
-The diesel gets 20s that look nicer.
+The Sorento might have an old and slightly fusty name, but it looks keen, with a sharp design and some nice details.
+The latest front end stylings might be a little too aggressive for some, but this is a big car so why not lean into it a little bit?

 Advertisement - Page continues below